 30. Security Deposits will only be released when the Premises have been inspected and any additional charges relating to Occupancy owed by the Tenant to either the Agent or the Principal (“Additional Charges”) have been calculated and deducted.
 Any Additional Charges exceeding Security Deposits available will be invoiced by the Agent to the Primary Tenant and are payable on demand.

 31. Security Deposits will usually be refunded by the Agent approximately 7 to 10 days after the end of the Occupancy period but may take longer where the circumstances of any inspections and / or deductions for Additional Charges so require.
 The Agent takes no responsibility for any delays in the refund of debit or credit charged Security Deposits or the release of pre-authorisation charges by banks or other parties beyond the Agent’s control.
 The Tenant acknowledges that such refund timings and potential delays are acceptable, as a condition of Booking.

-32. The Agent will deduct a processing fee of $80 where it is required to calculate and deduct Additional Charges.
+32. The Agent will deduct a processing fee of $80 or such other amount as may be specified in the Offer where it is required to calculate and deduct Additional Charges.

 33. The Agent reserves the right to take action in the NSW Civil and Administrative Tribunal to recover any Additional Charges that cannot be recovered from a Security Deposit and where the Primary Tenant fails to pay those Additional Charges on demand.

 34. Tax Invoices will be issued for all rents and / or charges (including Additional Charges) paid by Tenants on request.

 35. Add On Services may require the payment of special deposits that will be notified prior to booking.
 Where Tax invoices are requested by Tenants for Add On Services they will be issued by the Agent only as the agent of the Experience Provider.